Omar Marmoush: 2023–24 season

 On 15 May 2023, it was announced that Marmoush would join Eintracht Frankfurt on a free transfer ahead of the 2023–24 season, and wear the number seven shirt.
 On 13 August, Marmoush scored his first goal for Eintracht Frankfurt in a 7–0 win over 1.
 FC Lokomotive Leipzig in the first round of the DFB-Pokal.
 On 27 August 2023, Marmoush scored his first Bundesliga goal for the club in a 1–1 draw against Mainz 05.
 On 21 September, he scored his first goal in European competitions from a penalty in a 2–1 win over Aberdeen during the Europa Conference League.

 Marmoush scored 16 goals in 37 appearances in all competitions in his debut season.
-He attracted transfer interest from Premier League clubs such as Arsenal, Liverpool, Newcastle and Tottenham thanks to his magnificent debut season for Die Adler.
+He attracted transfer interest from Premier League clubs such as Arsenal, Liverpool, Newcastle United and Tottenham Hotspur thanks to his magnificent debut season for Die Adler.
 Marmoush scored a brace in Frankfurt's 3–3 draw with Borussia Dortmund and a goal in their thumping 5–1 win against Bayern.
 With 12 goals in the 2023–24 season, Marmoush became the third-highest African goal scorer in Bundesliga.
 Marmoush scored a crucial penalty against RB Leipzig to tie the match 2–2 to help Frankfurt qualify for the 2024–25 Europa League.